spacetelescope/stwcs/doc/source/headerlet_def.rst

     #.
 Update the extver IDs for the NPOLFILE and D2IMFILE keywords in the headerlet SIPWCS extensions to point to the actual extver values for the new extensions
     #.
 Overwrite the SCI header keywords for each chip with the same keywords from the SIPWCS extension that corresponds to the same chip from the newly appended `headerlet`
     #.
 Add a keyword `SIPVER` to each science header with a value of the appropriate SIPWCS' `EXTVER` keyword.
     #.
-Update the WCSCORR table with the linear WCS keyword values and name of the SIP solution from each SIPWCS extension from the `headerlet`
+Update the WCSCORR table with the linear WCS keyword values and name of the SIP solution (based on the name of the reference files) from each SIPWCS extension from the `headerlet`, along with the keyword values from the PRIMARY header of the `headerlet`

 This process assumes that when an image gets updated with a `headerlet`, the new solution from the `headerlet` should become the prime WCS.
 Further implementations of the software to work with `headerlets` can expand on this functionality if necessary.
 Initially, the `headerlet` simply needs to be used to update the image's FITS file so that the WCS information can be used at all.

 Software Requirements
 =====================
+Implementing support for the `headerlet` and its use in updating HST FITS files will require a few new software tasks; namely,

-- A task which given a science file creates a headerlet and writes it to a file.
+- A task which given a science file creates a `headerlet` and writes it to a file.

-- A task which given a science file and a headerlet applies the headerlet to the science file
+- A task which given a science file and a `headerlet` applies the `headerlet` to the science file

   #.
-Default behaviour will be to append the headerlet to the file and copy the WCS recorded in the headerlet as a primary WCS.
+Default behaviour will be to append the `headerlet` to the file and copy the WCS recorded in the `headerlet` as a primary WCS.
   #.
 It will be possible (optionally) to copy the updated science file to a new file and keep the original science file locally unchanged.

+The operation of updating a science file with a `headerlet` only requires the use of basic FITS operations:

+- Appending the extensions in the `headerlet` to the science file
+- Updating keywords in the science extensions of the file with values from the SIPWCS extensions from the `headerlet`

+These operations do not require any computations and can be done using any FITS library.
+This allows a `headerlet` to be usable by the community even if they do not use the software we develop based on PyFITS and STWCS, both for creating and applying these files.

 .. _FITSConventions: http://mediawiki.stsci.edu/mediawiki/index.php/Telescopedia:FITSDistortionConventions